Table of Contents

 Pioneered by Albert Bandura, who studied the effects of observation on conditioning, observational learning occurs when a behavior is learned by watching a model perform the desired behavior.
 This technique can be applied to dogs as well as people, and is especially useful if you have two or more dogs.

-The tactics of observational learning are simple.
+The tactics of using observational learning in dog training are simple.
 When you have both dogs in the same area, ask the older, well-trained dog to perform an already known trick, and reward them when they perform correctly.
 Continue this technique every time both dogs are near each other.

 So long as these four elements are acknowledged and applied to your training, the effective and nearly effortless benefits of observational learning will be highly advantageous in training your dog.

 (Ciccarelli and White, 2006, 201-203)

 In humans, this psychological technique is often applied in people with autism and similar behavioral issues .
-In dogs, this technique can be used to address pets that demonstrate aggression and poor social behavior among other dogs and people.
+In dogs and dog training, this technique can be used to address canines that demonstrate aggression and poor social behavior among other dogs and people.
 In applied behavior analysis, skills are broken down into the simplest steps, and reward is provided with each correct action.

-To take advantage of this technique and address aggression among other dogs, for example, begin by taking your dog to a quiet and relatively empty dog park, or to a friend or family member’s home in which there are no more than two other dogs.
+To take advantage of this technique and address aggression among other dogs, you can start with the simple practice of dog socialization.
+For example, begin by taking your dog to a quiet and relatively empty dog park, or to a friend or family member’s home in which there are no more than two other dogs.